Large Language Model Unlearning: Application: Unlearning Copyrighted Contents

 \para{Results.} Table~\ref{tab:results} shows our results.
 We summarize the findings.
 (1) Both GA and GA+Mismatch can significantly reduce the harmful rate, achieving near-zero harmful rates.
 The outputs are mostly just whitespaces or nonsensical strings (see Appendix~\ref{app:harm_example} for examples).
 We stress again that given no helpful responses, generating nonsensical but non-harmful answers is what we expect; it is the best we can do given the absence of how helpful text looks like.
 (2) Both GA and GA+Mismatch generalize well to unseen harmful prompts, showing the unlearned LLMs indeed forget the concept of harmful behaviors, not merely individual unlearned samples.
 (3) Both GA and GA+Mismatch's outputs on the normal prompts remain at a similar level of utility compared to the original model\footnote{GA+Mismatch even achieves higher normal utility than the original LLM.
 We think this is caused by the sampling randomness.} and are close to the original model's outputs.(4) The random mismatch helps maintain the utility on the normal prompts.
 Compared to plain GA, adding random mismatch would improve the utility reward.
 We think it is because training the LLM to predict grammatically correct outputs (although semantically disconnected from the question) can help it maintain its ability to form coherent and linguistically meaningful outputs.

-\subsection{Application: Unlearning Copyrighted Contents}
+\section{Application: Unlearning Copyrighted Contents}

-We describe the scenario and experiment of unlearning copyrighted content.
-Unlike unlearning harmfulness in Section~\ref{sec:exp-unlearn-harm}, in this scenario, we control a setting where the unlearned samples belong exactly to the LLM's training set.
+Unlike unlearning harmfulness in Section~\ref{sec:exp-unlearn-harm}, in this application, the unlearned samples belong exactly to the LLM's training set.
 The scenario is once an LLM is trained on a copyright-protected corpus, and the author requests the practitioners to remove it, we study how we can do so without retraining the LLM from scratch.

 \para{Dataset and Model. } We use \textit{Harry Potter and the Sorcerer's Stone} as the copyright corpus,\footnote{We purchased an e-book for this purpose.} HP data in short.
 We first finetune the pretrained LLMs on the HP data to make sure the fact that they are actually trained on the copyrighted HP data.
 They then serve as our original LLMs.
 We then split the HP data into the unlearned set and the test set.
 We use BookCorpus~\citep{Zhu_2015_ICCV} as the normal dataset $D^{\nor}$ since it is also book text which is in the same format as $D^{\fgt}$ (Key Difference \circled{3} in Section~\ref{sec:diff}).
 We test the same three LLMs in Section~\ref{sec:exp-unlearn-harm}.